WHAT IS AN INTERNSHIP?

 Apply for summer housing on campus here.

-Career Services Funding for Lehigh Valley Summer Internships
+Career Services’ HOUSING Funding for Lehigh Valley Summer Internships

 If you’re interning in the Lehigh Valley area during the summer, the Office of Career Services can sponsor a limited number of students for on-campus housing available at no cost to students.

-- If your permanent residence is in the Lehigh Valley you are not eligible.
+- Students whose home address is in the Lehigh Valley or surrounding areas are not eligible.

 WHERE CAN I READ & VIEW MORE LAFAYETTE INTERNSHIP STORIES?